cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 ### Next week: ‘Design & refactor’ 🛠

 Iterate on the user story.
 Add routes and states.
 Refactor code into modules.
 [Check it out](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/week-2.md)

+## Goal this week

+Pick a user story, sketch the interface, retrieve data from an API and build the interface.

 ## Sub tasks